Puntacana Resort and Club: Amenities and facilities

-Puntacana Foundation: social projects
+Puntacana Foundation's Social Projects

-The Puntacana Foundation's Social Projects office, established in August 1998, focuses on promoting and assisting in the sustainable human development of local education, health care, culture, sports and community organization of the underserved in and around the Punta Cana region of the Dominican Republic through a variety of activities, projects and collaborations.
+The Puntacana Foundation's Social Projects office, established in August 1998, focuses on promoting and assisting in local education, health care, culture, and community organization of the underserved in and around the Punta Cana region of the Dominican Republic through a variety of activities, projects and collaborations.

-It has collaborated with development-focused entities such as Save The Children, USAID, the Virginia College of Osteopathic Medicine, the Punta Cana Rotary Club, La Altagracia Tourism Cluster, the Punta Cana Hotels Association, Universidad APEC, Instituto Ciencias Visuales de España, the Dominican Government's Ministries of Health and of Culture, the Verón Municipality, the United States Chamber of Commerce, Pack For a Purpose, as well as others.
+It has worked with development-focused entities such as Save The Children, USAID, the Virginia College of Osteopathic Medicine, the Punta Cana Rotary Club, La Altagracia Tourism Cluster, the Punta Cana Hotels Association, Universidad APEC, Instituto Ciencias Visuales de España, the Dominican Government's Ministries of Health and of Culture, the Verón Municipality, the United States Chamber of Commerce, Pack For a Purpose, as well as others.
 The Foundation is part of both the Clinton Global Initiative and the United Nations Global Compact communities.

 One of the Puntacana Foundation's current areas of action is with the Ann & Ted Kheel Polytechnic School in Verón.
-The school was built by the foundation in 2004, and is the only public high school within 50 miles of the Punta Cana International Airport.
-The school teaches technical and adult education classes such as hospitality, English language, computer applications, refrigeration, electricity, plumbing.
+The school was built by the foundation in 2004 and is the only public high school within 50 miles of Punta Cana International Airport.
+The school teaches technical and adult education classes such as hospitality, English language, computer applications, refrigeration, electricity, and plumbing.
 The school is said to be an "outstanding contribution to the development of the Eastern region."
-The Puntacana International School in Punta Cana was built and is managed and maintained by the foundation and is a modern, bilingual, private school for Puntacana Resort and Club's employees' children.
+The Puntacana International School in Punta Cana was built, is managed, and is maintained by the foundation.
+It is a modern, bilingual, private school for Puntacana Resort and Club's employees' children.
 The foundation also assists and manages the procurement of school-related item donations, such as sports equipment and classroom paraphernalia, the maintenance and upgrading of various Punta Cana region public schools, and the education and training of public school teachers, as well as student educational workshops.

 The Verón Rural Clinic, renovated in 2006 in cooperation with the Virginia College of Osteopathic Medicine (VCOM) and the Dominican Ministry of Health, is a free public health clinic with an average of 150 patients per day.
 The clinic has a laboratory, examination rooms, a sonographic machine, an ambulance and a separate pediatric unit.
 The foundation is also involved with improving the health education of local doctors and the community, supporting and managing health care activities such as VCOM's medical missions and free ophthalmological exams and surgeries during certain times of the year.

 The foundation promotes local artists through the Puntacana Art Gallery, cultural festivals such as the Puntacana Carnival, a yearly symphonic orchestra and choir concert, a softball and baseball field in Véron and a basketball and volleyball court at the Ann & Ted Kheel Polytechnic School.